Township No. 3 – 1st Range North of the Plymouth Patent – East of the Kennebec River

 Approved by Massachusetts Governor John Brooks – February 7, 1820

-The Act to Incorporate the Town of Hartland recorded by the Massachusetts General Court may also be seen on the link below:
+The Act to Incorporate the Town of Hartland as recorded by the Massachusetts General Court may also be seen on the link below:

 To Ambrose Finson, Esquire – Town of Hartland